Left Continue shopping

 • Choose a higher f-stop to ensure the whole image is in focus, ideally an f8 or higher

-• Frame your artwork so there's about an inch of space all around the artwork so you have some flexibility to crop or straighten your image during the editing phase
+• Frame your artwork with about an inch of space around it.
+This gives you room to crop or straighten your image later

 How to Edit Your Images